 Update: Stormtroopers have not confiscated my computers yet.
 No one has asked to go through my cellphone.
 A scanning program published by the ACLU says my computer camera is not currently monitored by the NSA.
 But there is relay firmware built into my hard drive, so who can know for sure?
 It feels like an inevitability that as I grow my career as a journalist, I’ll run into the surveillance state in some capacity that could end up looking like that grisly episode of high school, where my work is splayed out and somehow used against me or my sources.
 “When you wrote that James Clapper should be hanged like the domestic terrorist that he is, what did you mean by that?”
 A no-knock raid could happen any morning.
 I could easily be arrested for conspiracy, made into an example as if to say, ‘Even if you’re careful, you’re messing with power.’
 Some FBI agents did come around, though.
 They knew our work.
 They said they admired B’s writing.
 They said I’m not like “those shitbags at 4chan.”
 They acted like they didn’t know names they should have known.
 They wanted to see what we know.
 They were fishing, like guidance counselors, for evidence.
 With great consternation, I started doing journalism at the state capital.
 I cover the Fourth Amendment, whistleblower protections and Virginia Supreme Court hearings.
 When my ancient, mechanical cellphone camera began clicking at random, I knew I was messing with powerful people, so I’m careful not to point it at anyone I don’t want to die.
 I did take a picture of Va.
 Governor Terry McAuliffe with it, though, and I’m shooting a senator next week.

-A Wired article about the NSA and its new “spy center”
+A Wired article [link no longer working] about the NSA and its new “spy center”